Izjava o dostopnosti digitalnih vsebin, izdelkov in storitev

 Cash Register Solutions

-- Supporting mobile applications
+- Accompanying mobile applications

 Level of Compliance